icpc-environment/icpc-env/readme.md

-# SER ICPC Contest Image Tools
+# ICPC Contest Image Tools

 This repository contains the tools necessary to build the ICPC Southeast Regional contestant image.
 The contestant image is a linux installation optimized for booting off a flash drive that is used by all the teams in our region.